Islamic State affiliate in Egypt insists it brought down Russian plane

 Islamic State websites have in the past claimed responsibility for actions that have not been conclusively attributed to them.
 Officials say there is no evidence to suggest so far that a bomb brought down the plane.

-Reporting by Lin Noueihed and Omar Fahmy; Editing by Michael Georgy and Dominic Evans
+Egypt has said it was too early to draw any conclusions about what had caused the crash as inquiries had just begun.
+(Reporting by Lin Noueihed and Omar Fahmy; Editing by Michael Georgy and Raissa Kasolowsky)